Best For List

 Do not overload cheese.
 4-5 ounces per 12-inch pie is the sweet spot

-• sharp English classic (alone): separates into orange oil and white solids at pizza oven temperatures
+• oil-prone Cheddar (alone) - separates into orange oil and white solids at pizza oven temperatures

-• tangy crumbled white (as primary): high acidity prevents melting, browns into dry crumbles instead
+• crumbly Feta texture (as primary) - high acidity prevents melting, browns into dry crumbles instead

 If you want cheddar flavor on pizza, use a 75/25 mozzarella-to-cheddar blend and keep oven temperature at 425°F or below.
 The lower heat gives cheddar time to melt before its fat separates.